infernodragon456/travel_chat_app/README.md

 3. **Weather Fetching**:
    - Open-Meteo API fetches real-time weather data for the location
 4. **AI Response**:
-   - The server constructs a detailed prompt with weather data
+   - The server constructs a detailed prompt with weather data and web search results
-   - Groq API (Llama 3.1 8B Instant) generates personalized suggestions
+   - OpenAI GPT OSS 20B acts as the web search tool caller, and Llama 3.1 8B Instant extracts location from the user prompt and also returns the final output
    - Response is streamed token-by-token back to the client
 5. **Output**:
    - Streaming text is displayed in a beautiful chat interface
-   - Text-to-Speech reads the response aloud (if supported)
+   - Text-to-Speech reads the response aloud

-**Voice Recognition Strategy:**

-- 🎯 **Primary**: Whisper Large V3 Turbo (Hugging Face) - Works in **all browsers**, more accurate
-- 🔄 **Fallback**: Web Speech API - Only Chrome/Edge, used if Whisper fails
-- ⌨️ **Always Available**: Text input - No API key required

-**Other Features:**

-- ✅ No geolocation permissions required
-- ✅ Intelligent location extraction from queries
-- ✅ Real-time streaming responses
-- ✅ Bilingual support (EN/JA)
+**Scope for Future:**

+- TTS takes the whole text at once, and appears slow to the user.
+Instead can try to stream the TTS response parallely as assistant generates output
+- Web Search guardrails can be improved
+- Allow Google Calendar integration for travel plan sync